MetPX/sarracenia/c/README.rst

 Developer Notes:

 whereami:
-  - was looking at how to do partitioned (partflg='p') files, wrote footnote #1 in sr_context.c
+  - was looking at how to do partitioned (partflg='p') files, wrote footnote #1.

-  - result was that the cache is probably required before doing partition support.
-  - so thinking about doing the cache.
+  - result is that the cache is probably required before doing partition support. so thinking about doing the cache.

-  - also need the directory cache (to avoid looping.)
+  - when sleep > 0, cpost now walks trees by keeping track of the start mtime of the last pass. algorithm based on *mtime* > start of previous pass... that's not necessarily good.

+    for example search of new directory.
+        whereas when you post a directory initially, is posts with mtime=0 first pass, so whole thing. but if a directory is added, mtime is already current, so only files that change in future will be posted...
+HMM...

+  - FIXME: did all this with *second* resolution, might want to go hi-res.

+  - do we go to the whole (copy directories into a file for comparison schtick? that's more sr_poll.

 worries/notes to self: